International Mobile Equipment Identity: Allowlists

-Some countries use allowlists instead of blocklists for IMEI numbers, so that any mobile phone needs to be legally registered in the country in order to be able to access mobile networks of the country, with possible exceptions for international roaming and a grace period for registering; including Chile, Turkey, Azerbaijan, Colombia, and Nepal; with countries including Cambodia, Ecuador, Indonesia, Iran, Pakistan, Thailand, and Lebanon also having some form of required IMEI registering.
+Some countries use allowlists instead of blocklists for IMEI numbers, so that any mobile phone needs to be legally registered in the country in order to be able to access mobile networks of the country, with possible exceptions for international roaming and a grace period for registering.
+These include Chile, Turkey, Azerbaijan, Colombia, Nepal and Egypt.
+Other countries that have adopted some form of mandatory IMEI registration include India, Pakistan, Indonesia, Cambodia, Thailand, Iran, Nigeria, Ecuador, Ukraine, Lebanon, and Kenya.